OpenSIR: Open-Ended Self-Improving Reasoner: Extended Results and Analysis

 \subsection{Case Study}

 This section provides further analysis of question-solution pairs during training.

 As discussed in Section \ref{sec:evolution}, the model generates predominantly invalid problems early in training.
-Majority of these problems, primarily involve simple mathematical concepts like arithmetic, fail due to missing information (Figures~\ref{fig:analysis_q1} and \ref{fig:analysis_q2}).
+The majority of these problems, primarily involving simple mathematical concepts like arithmetic, fail due to missing information (Figures~\ref{fig:analysis_q1} and \ref{fig:analysis_q2}).
 When attempting complex topics like optimisation, which are rare in the beginning, the model produces problems with missing information and fundamental formulation errors (Figure~\ref{fig:analysis_q3}).
-This reveal the model has limited understanding of underlying mathematical concepts.
+This reveals the model has a limited understanding of underlying mathematical concepts.
 Invalid problems tend to exhibit low solve rates ($\leq$ 0.25) and correspondingly receive lower rewards, helping the model learn to generate valid problems.
 Consequently, invalid problems decrease rapidly across training (\S\ref{sec:evolution}).

 However, not all problems with low solve rates are invalid (\S\ref{sec:solve-rate}).
 We find that some problems involving certain topics that are challenging for the model, such as geometric series, persistently exhibit low solve rates (Figures~\ref{fig:analysis_q5}.
 The model struggles with exponentiation calculations, resulting in poor performance on geometric series problems.
 This reveals a fundamental trade-off in {\method}: while higher solve rate thresholds effectively filter out invalid problems, they inevitably discourage exploration of genuinely difficult topics.
 Since these problems have low solvability scores, they are likely to not receive sufficient encouragement to further explore these topics.